Andrii-Vovk/ruby_blog/README.md

 * heroku deployment

-* some basic bootstrap styling (if you can call it a "feature" :) )
+* some basic bootstrap styling
 ## Details about each feature

 ### 1. Getting started.